mohammedmzayek/Elzero/README.md

 # Elzero
-a website template utilizing the latest CSS advancements such as flexbox, grid, transforms, and animations the template is responsive designs that adapt to any screen size . it had built by using HTML CSS and javascript.
+a website template utilizing the latest CSS advancements such as flexbox, grid, transforms, and animations the template is responsive designs that adapt to any screen size . it had built by using HTML CSS.
 # Features
 * Responsive layout that adapts to different screen sizes
 * Clean and modern design